lakshaychhabra/AI-Swings-Stock/ai/README.md

-# 🧠 AI Module — AI-Swings-Stocks
+# 🧠 AI Module — AI-Swings-Stock

-This folder contains the **core AI system** powering the stock analysis and decision-making logic of [AI-Swings-Stocks](https://github.com/lakshaychhabra/AI-Swings-Stocks).
+This folder contains the **core AI system** powering the stock analysis and decision-making logic of [AI-Swings-Stock](https://github.com/lakshaychhabra/AI-Swings-Stock).
 It includes autonomous agents, core trading logic, technical analysis tools, and LLM-based reasoning to analyze stocks for swing trading.

 ---